-HSE 067 Bridge to Technology (1-0 to 4-0) 1-4 crs.
+HSE 067 Bridge to Technology (1-0 to 4-0)

-The Bridge to Technology class integrates basic listening, speaking, reading, writing, and math skills with occupational specific knowledge for careers in Information Technology (IT).
+The Bridge to Technology (last tech) in the clip speaking, reading, writing, and math skills with occupational specific knowledge for careers in Information Technology (IT).
 Contextualized curriculum prepares students to transition into postsecondary education and/or employment.
 Designed for students assessed at the low intermediate and above reading level using the approved assessment tool.
 This course includes career awareness and intensive supportive services.
-Carries no
+Carries no transfer credit.